Ravy-LFL/GlycoFreq/README.md

 ### Environment.
 The wide user will create a conda environment in order to safely use this script.

-Using the `Glyco-MKII.yml` and the following command line, the user can easily create this environment :
+Using the `GlycoFreq.yml` and the following command line, the user can easily create this environment :

-`<conda/micromamba> create -n Glyco-MKII -f Glyco-MKII.yml`
+`<conda/micromamba> create -n GlycoFreq -f GlycoFreq.yml`

 And then :

-`<conda/micromamba> activate Glyco-MKII`
+`<conda/micromamba> activate GlycoFreq`

 ## Usage.